Tasks

 Model-free 2D detection of unseen objects (ModelFree-2DDet-Unseen)

-Used in the 2024 challenge.
+Used in the 2024 and 2025 challenges.
 Can be evaluated on BOP-H3 datasets.

 Training input: As in ModelBased-2DDet-Unseen.